thienan092/60-Days-Of-Udacity/Virtual Football Envirionment for Multi-Agent System (Reinforcement Learning)/README.md

 ![alt text](https://github.com/thienan092/60-Days-Of-Udacity/blob/master/Virtual%20Football%20Envirionment%20for%20Multi-Agent%20System%20(Reinforcement%20Learning)/media/each_turn_server_message.PNG)

-- The bot send control message of on-field players to the server within 100 ms:
+- The bot sends control message of on-field players to the server within 100 ms:

 `[ACTION_1] X1 Y1 F1 [ACTION_2] X2 Y2 F2 … [ACTION_n] Xn Yn Fn`

 In that,

 [ACTION_i] is action of i-th player:
 - WAIT (0): Do nothing.
-Thus values of Xi, Yi and Fi will be ignored.
+Thus values of Xi, Yi, and Fi will be ignored.
 - MOVE (1): Move to (Xi, Yi) position.
 Fi will be ignored.
   - Constraints for MOVE action:
     - The maximum distance of moving, each turn, is *300* (unit).
 - SHOT (2): Shoot the ball with the target is (Xi, Yi) position and the force is Fi.
   - Constraints for SHOOT action:
     - The ball is in a radius *200* (unit) from the player.
-    - The maximum total force on the ball is *100* no matter value of Fi's.
+    - The maximum total force on the ball is *100* no matter the value of Fi's.
-    - There is a little of randomness for the moving direction of the ball (+/- 4% of 2*pi radian), in comparision with the target.
+    - There is a little randomness for the moving direction of the ball (+/- 4% of 2*pi radian), in comparison with the target.
 But it will be robust when moving.

 ## How does it work?